Shivamgupta4651/Product_Sales_Analysis_With_Python/README.md

-🔍 Analyzing Amazon Electronics Sales Data with Python 👋 About the Project
+🔍 Analyzing Amazon Electronics Sales Data with Python
-Ever wondered what online electronics sales look like behind the scenes?
-In this project, I take a deep dive into a dataset from Amazon Electronics to explore how products perform, how customers behave, and what trends drive sales.

-Using Python and a few trusty libraries, I’ve cleaned the data, explored patterns, and visualized key insights that can help us better understand the online marketplace—especially useful for anyone curious about e-commerce, data analysis, or business strategy.
+👋 About the Project
+This project dives into the realm of online electronics sales by analyzing a dataset from Amazon.
+Leveraging the power of Python and key data science libraries, the goal is to uncover insights into:

+Customer behavior

+Product performance

+Sales trends

+These findings can help in understanding market dynamics and inform strategic business decisions.

 🧰 Tools & Technologies
 Here's what I used to bring this project to life: